Lisa founded Moyles IP (formerly Moyles and Tremblay Law) in April 2011. Lisa has over 25 years' experience as an IP lawyer.

 Interests: Lisa enjoys spending time with her family and their Barbet dogs.
 She loves traveling and hiking with her wife and her three dogs.
 She is an avid reader.

-Lise joined the firm in 2013 and serves as the Intellectual Property manager.
+Lise joined the firm in 2013 and serves as the CFO for the firm.
+Lise also has extensive experience as a trademark paralegal.

 Lise launched her career as a trademark professional at Blake Cassels & Graydon in Toronto, Canada in 1986.
 She was born in Montreal, Canada and is fluent in both French and English.
 Since moving to the United States in 1993, Lise worked for a small boutique firm in Syracuse, NY, where she broadened her skills to include U.S. Trademark Law.
-Since then she has served as a senior trademark paralegal for a Fortune 50 company and other large law firms.
+Following a move to Atlanta, Georgia, Lise worked as a senior trademark paralegal in large law firms such as Womble Bond Dickinson and Kilpatrick Townsend.
+Before joining Moyles IP, Lise served as a senior trademark paralegal in the legal department at General Electric Company for 10 years.

-Lise has volunteered for organizations such as Reach Out and Read and Habitat for Humanity, and she has served as a guardian ad litem.
+Lise has volunteered for organizations such as Reach Out and Read and Habitat for Humanity and has also served as guardian ad litem in Atlanta.

-Interests Lise loves spending time with her children and five grandchildren.
-She enjoys traveling and hiking.
+Lise loves spending time with her family.
+She also enjoys traveling and playing the piano.
+She is currently learning to play the violin.

 Her practice focuses on a wide range of IP matters, including preparing and prosecuting domestic and international patent applications and counseling clients in the mechanical, biotechnology and chemical arts.
 In addition, she conducts patentability and freedom-to-operate analysis, and provides advice to clients on IP matters geared to avoid litigation.